ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## Request to Change Individual Keying Material # {#sec-new-key}

-As discussed in {{Section 2.6.2 of I-D.ietf-core-oscore-groupcomm}}, a group member may at some point exhaust its Sender Sequence Numbers in the OSCORE group.
+As discussed in {{Section 2.6.2 of I-D.ietf-core-oscore-groupcomm}}, a group member could at some point exhaust its Sender Sequence Numbers in the OSCORE group.

 When this happens, the group member MUST send a Key Renewal Request message to the Group Manager, as per {{Section 4.8.2.1 of RFC9594}}.
 That is, it sends a CoAP POST request to the endpoint /ace-group/GROUPNAME/nodes/NODENAME at the Group Manager.